Kalan-Lab/lsaBGC/README.md

 ### Using Docker

 A docker image is provided for the `lsaBGC-Easy.py` and `lsaBGC-Euk-Easy.py` workflows together with a wrapper script.
 The image is pretty large (~21Gb) but includes all the databases and dependencies needed for lsaBGC, BiG-SCAPE, antiSMASH, and GECCO analysis.
 For lsaBGC, to save space, only the .
-For antiSMASH, meme was manually removed from.
+For antiSMASH, MEME was manually removed to allow for usage in commercial applications.

 To use the latest Docker image, please: (1) install Docker and (2) download the wrapper script: